 Other ways to build rapport are mirroring the pace and pitch of a caller’s speech, taking cues from the mood reflected in the tone of the caller’s words, and adapting to the formality of a caller’s language.

-Train and monitor
+Train and monitor you service desk

 The most important asset your service desk has is its customer service skills.
 They trump technological knowledge and other qualifications by far.
 Customer service skills are developed through training.
 So provide training for the right “soft skills.”